Scalable load balancing in networked systems: A survey of recent advances: Load balancing in graph topologies

 While sparser graph topologies relieve the scalability issues associated with a clique, the queue length process will be worse (in the majorization sense) because of the limited connectivity.
 Surprisingly, however, even quite sparse graphs can asymptotically match the optimal performance of a clique, provided they are suitably random, as we will further describe below.

-The above model has been studied in~\cite{G15,T98}, focusing on certain fixed-degree graphs and in particular ring topologies.
+The above model has been studied in \cite{Gast15,Turner98}, focusing on certain fixed-degree graphs and in particular ring topologies for which \cite{Mitzenmacher96} had already presented simulation results.
 The results demonstrate that the flexibility to forward tasks to a few neighbors, or even just one, with possibly shorter queues significantly improves the performance in terms of the waiting time and tail distribution of the queue length.
 This resembles the \emph{power-of-choice} gains observed for JSQ($d$) policies in complete graphs.

-However, the results in \cite{G15,T98} also establish that the performance sensitively depends on the underlying graph topology, and that selecting from a fixed set of $d - 1$ neighbors typically does not match the performance of re-sampling $d - 1$ alternate servers for each incoming task from the entire population, as in the power-of-$d$ scheme in a complete graph.
-Further related problems have been investigated in \cite{M96focs,ACM01,KM00,MPS02}.\\
+However, the results in \cite{Gast15,Turner98} also establish that the performance sensitively depends on the underlying graph topology, and that selecting from a fixed set of $d - 1$ neighbors typically does not match the performance of re-sampling $d - 1$ alternate servers for each incoming task from the entire population, as in the power-of-$d$ scheme in a complete graph.
+Further interesting results for the performance load balancing algorithms in a network context, with a focus on tail asymptotics, may be found in~\cite{FM01,MT00}. \\